 Gamified learning management systems (LMS) motivate learners to excel, progress, and achieve final outcomes with anticipation.
 Each game is easily tracked for robust reporting on an individual or team data.
 Identify knowledge gaps, improve retention, and empower employees with more effective training experiences.

 When gamification is implemented into eLearning, companies increase employee engagement by 60% and improve productivity by 50% (eLearning Learning).
 Who’s ready for a performance review now?
 At Unboxed Training & Technology, we offer a full list of customizable employee training games.
-Learn more about how to level up your training with games by watching our Beyond Gamification webinar!
+Learn more about how to level up your training with eLearning games by watching our Beyond Gamification webinar!

 Share This Article